noriakis/software/docs/stana/02-statistcal.md

 ```

 You can use the MSA stored in `fastaList` slot to infer the phylogenetic tree of your choices.
-The `plotTree` function can be used to internally infer and plot the tree based on grouping.
+The `inferAndPlotTree` function can be used to internally infer and plot the tree based on grouping.
 `dist_method` is set to `dist.ml` by default, and you can pass arguments to the function by `tree_args`.